Stay informed with the

 • Visitors from foreign countries must be over 18 years old to gamble in Macau, but local residents must be over 21.

-• Of the 20 countries in Western Europe with casinos, the UK leads with 118 facilities, followed by France with 115 and at the bottom; in a tie is Luxembourg and Finland with only one casino in each country.
+• Of the 20 countries in Western Europe with casinos, the U.K. leads with 118 facilities, followed by France with 115 and at the bottom, in a tie are Luxembourg and Finland, with only one casino in each country.

 This article is provided by the Frank Scoblete Network.
 Melissa A. Kaplan is the network's managing editor.
 If you would like to use this article on your website, please contact Casino City Press, the exclusive web syndication outlet for the Frank Scoblete Network.
 To contact Frank, please e-mail him at email@example.com.